Zanktus/ms2-discord-newsbot/README.md

 ### Run
 You can start the bot with `node bot.js` command or using the `run.sh` (linux) so your bot automatically reconnects if it loses the connection.

+### Options
+Inside the `settings.json` you can define the most basic options:
+* `token` Required to run the bot, see installation above
+* `prefix` Defines the symbol which initializes commands, default is "!"
+* `owner` The required ID of the owner, see installation above
+* `channelName` The channel where the news should be posted to, default is "news"
+* `autoCrawlTime` Definies in which interval news are going to be checked/posted, default is 1 (hour)
+* `autoStartCrawl` If set to *true* you don't need to use commands to run the bot, helpful if your bot restarts a lot, default is *false*

 ### Features
-In the `settings.json` you can define which channel the news should be posted to, the default is "news".
-I added also an option which is disabled by default called *autoStartCrawl*.
-It allows the bot to start crawling once it is booted, so whenever it restarts you don't have to use a command to run the crawler.

-To start and use the crawling, the configurated owner has to use one of the following commands (either direct message or in a channel).
+If you disabled *autoStartCrawl* then you need to start the crawling manually with commands.
+You can either crawl just one time whenever you want, or use a command to let it auto crawl in a specific interval.
 I prohibited the use of commands to others to avoid abusing it, if you want others to use the commands, you might should add specific conditions and roles manually.

-* `!news update` Manually crawl the news page and post if new entries were found
+* `!news` Manually crawl the news page once and post if new entries were found
-* `!news auto` Auto crawls the news page hourly and post once a new entry is found
+* `!news auto` Auto crawls the news page in an interval and post once a new entry is found (default: *autoCrawlTime* (1))
-* `!news auto <number>` Same as above, but you can define the interval in which it should check for news (default: 1)
+* `!news auto <number>` Same as above, but you can define the interval in which it should check for news (does not override the settings)

-When you run the crawler for the first time it will post the latest 9 news to the news channel because the initial `news.json` is empty.
-If you don't want that you should delete the news from the channel, at the next crawling it won't post it again.
+When you run the crawler for the first time it will post the latest news entry to the news channel because the initial `news.json` is empty.
+At the next crawling it won't post it again.
 Sometimes the staff edits news entries, if this happens the crawler identifies them as a new post and will post it again.

 ### Dependencies
 * [discord.js](https://github.com/discordjs/discord.js/): Core package to write nodejs based Discord bots